Stella-Achar-Oiro/Sales-Dashboard-with-PowerBI/README.md

 1. Clone the repository: `git clone [repository URL]`

-2. Install dependencies: `npm install` or `pip install -r requirements.txt`
+2. Install dependencies: `PowerBI Desktop`

-3. Configure the database connection settings in the `config.py` file.
+3. Open the sales dashboard using the PowerBI.

-4. Run the application: `npm start` or `python app.py`

-5. Access the sales dashboard in your web browser at `http://localhost:3000` or as specified.

 ## Usage